Step 13.0: Understand Forces in MechDesigner

 Kinetostatic vs Dynamic Analysis- a definition

-A Kinetostatic Analysis1 calculates the forces at joints that are a result of the motions imposed on the mechanism with mass and inertia by an idealized power source2.
+A Kinetostatic Analysis1 calculates the forces at joints that are a result of the motions imposed on a mechanism with mass and inertia by an idealized power source2.

-A Dynamic Analysis is the opposite.
-It calculates the resultant motions of the mechanism from a force or torque that is imposed on the mechanism with masses and inertia.
-MechDesigner does not do a dynamic analysis.
+A Dynamic Analysis calculates the motions of a mechanism from a force or torque that is imposed on the mechanism with masses and inertia.

 MechDesigner does the Kinetostatic Analysis of each kinematic-chain.